Gabenemor/Gabenemor/README.md

 ### 🚀 About Me

-- 🧑‍💻 **Founder of [SurgeScale AI](https://surgescaleai.com):** Helping growth oriented businesses streamline operations with custom chatbots, voice agents, and micro SaaS tools.
+- 🧑‍💻 **AI Enthusiast:** Helping growth oriented businesses streamline operations with custom chatbots, voice agents, and micro SaaS tools.
 - 🎨 **Product Designer:** 5+ years of experience in digital product design, specializing in intuitive UX, onboarding flows, and rapid MVPs.
 - 🛠️ **Builder at the intersection of AI, Web3, and no-code.**
 - 🌐 **Content Creator:** AI, automation, and emerging tech—making it clear, useful, and (sometimes) fun!